-Woodward book puts White House back in damage-control mode
+Woodward's controversial new book on President Donald Trump's administration puts White House in damage-control mode

 -

-Woodward book puts White House back in damage-control mode
+Woodward's controversial new book on President Donald Trump's administration puts White House in damage-control mode

 An incendiary tell-all book by a reporter who helped bring down President Richard Nixon has set off a firestorm in the White House, with its descriptions of current and former aides calling President Donald Trump an “idiot” and a “liar”.